kogakure/website-11ty-stefanimhoff.de/src/posts/2022/i-counted-everything-i-own.md

 ---
 title: I Counted Everything I Own
+permalink: /i-counted-everything-i-own/
 date: 2022-01-25T19:34:18+01:00
 author: Stefan Imhoff
 description: As a minimalist I’m interested in how much stuff I own.
 I counted all the things I own.
 charts: true
-tags:
+tags: ["minimalism", "personal"]
-  - minimalism
-  - personal
 ---

 When I started to be interested in [Minimalism](/minimalism/) in 2017, I decided to count all my stuff.